netenglabs/suzieq/README.md

 # Suzieq Data

-**Suzieq supports gathering data from Arista EOS, Cisco's NXOS, Cumulus, JunOS(QFX, MX and EX supported), and SONIC routers, and Linux servers.** Suzieq gathers:
+**Suzieq supports gathering data from Cumulus, EOS, IOSXR, JunOS(QFX, MX, EX, SRX supported), NXOS and SONIC routers, and Linux servers.** Suzieq gathers:

-* Basic device info
+* Basic device info including serial number, model, version, platform etc.
 * Interfaces
 * LLDP
 * MAC address table (VPLS MAC table for Junos MX)
-* MLAG (only for Cumulus and EOS at this time)
+* MLAG
 * Routing table
 * ARP/ND table
 * OSPFv2
-* BGP (v4 unicast, v6 unicast and evpn AFI/SAFI)
+* BGP
-* EVPN VNI info (not for EOS at this time)
+* EVPN VNI info

 We're addding support for more platforms and features with every release.

 We're also looking for collaborators to help us make Suzieq a truly useful multi-vendor, open source platform for observing all aspects of networking.
 Please read the [collaboration document](./CONTRIBUTING.md) for ideas on how you can help.

-## Latest Release
+# Latest Release

-The latest release is 0.9 and the official release notes are [here](https://suzieq.readthedocs.io/en/latest/release-notes/).
+The latest release is 0.10 and the official release notes are [here](https://suzieq.readthedocs.io/en/latest/release-notes/).

-## Engage
+# Engage

 You can join the conversation via [slack](https://join.slack.com/t/netenglabs/shared_invite/zt-g64xa6lc-SeP2OAj~3uLbgOWJniLslA).
 Send email to Dinesh or Justin with the email address to send the Slack invitation to.

-## Additional Documentation
+# Additional Documentation

 We've done some blogging about Suzieq: